azrafe7/punk.fx/README.md

 A library for applying graphic effects in FlashPunk v1.6.

-Still a *work-in-progress* but the core functionality is more or less in place.

 Overview & Usage
 ----------------

+With **punk.fx** you can easily apply graphic effects to all FlashPunk's graphic classes (by using the proper FXGraphic classes that extend the FP ones) or to whole Entities (via FXLayer).
+The library provides a collection of built-in effects (Pixelate, Glow, Fade, etc.), and makes it possible to also use the standard Flash filters (DropShadow, Blur, etc.) along with Pixel Bender filters, all just writing a few lines of code.

-You can consult the [wiki](https://github.com/azrafe7/punk.fx/wiki) to get started with punk.fx or read the full package [documentation](http://azrafe7.github.com/punk.fx/docs) to better understand the library's internal classes and methods.
+You can consult the [wiki](https://github.com/azrafe7/punk.fx/wiki) to get started with **punk.fx** or read the full package [documentation](http://azrafe7.github.com/punk.fx/docs) to better understand the library's internal classes and methods.
-You can also take a look at this <del>messy</del> [demo](http://dl.dropbox.com/u/32864004/dev/FPDemo/PunkFX%20v.0.3.001%20demo.swf) to get an idea of what this all is about.
+You can also take a look at this [demo](http://dl.dropbox.com/u/32864004/dev/FPDemo/PunkFX%20latest%20demo.swf) to get an idea of what this all is about.

-**Note**: <code>TestWorld.as</code> is a <del>complete</del> partial mess but it's just what I'm using to test all the stuff.

-I know, I know... but I'm laaezy ;)

 Dependencies & Other Useful Resources